fossabot/everpl/docs/source/developer/capability_list.rst

     :Field Name: ``color_saturation``
     :Field Values:
-        An integer value between 0 and 100 including.
+        An integer value between 0.0 and 100.0 including.
     :Field Description:
         Specifies the current color of a Thing in HSB format.

 :Provided Commands:
     :Command Name: ``set_color``
     :Command Params:
-        ``hue``, ``saturation`` - the new value of hue and saturation correspondingly
+        ``hue``, ``saturation`` - the new values of hue and saturation correspondingly
     :Command Description:
-        Sets the specified color hue and saturation for the Thing
+        Sets the specified color hue and saturation for the Thing.
+        Brightness must to be set separately, see `Has Brightness`_ Capability description for details.

 Has Color HSB devices are devices that have the "color" property.
 The color